Here's How To See The 'Ring Of Fire' Solar Eclipse In Michigan Thursday

 The Detroit Free Press reports by poking a hole in a piece of paper or cardstock with a pin, you can project the sun onto the ground and view its shape.
 Eclipse glasses left over from the 2017 solar eclipse are also safe to use.

 © 2021 CBS Broadcasting Inc. All Rights Reserved.
-This material may not be published, broadcast, rewritten, or redistributed.MORE NEWS: 2 Detroit Women Partner To Celebrate, Provide Resources At Juneteenth Event
+This material may not be published, broadcast, rewritten, or redistributed.MORE NEWS: Michigan Reports 257 New COVID-19 Cases, 7 Deaths